JasonSonith/academic_projects/Earthquake_prediction/README.md

 ### What's in Each CSV File:
 - `time_seconds` - Time from start of recording
-- `amplitude` - Earthquake signal strength
+- `amplitude` - Earthquake signal strength at each point in time
 - `timestamp` - Actual date/time of measurement
 - `earthquake_detected` - True/False for each data point
 - `event_magnitude` - Estimated magnitude of events